cottand/leng/doc/src/DNS/Custom-DNS-Records.md

 # Custom DNS Records

-You can make leng return records of your choosing (which will take precedence over upstream DNS records) by setting `customdnsrecords` in the [[Configuration]].
+You can make leng return records of your choosing (which will take precedence over upstream DNS records) by setting `customdnsrecords` in the [Configuration](../Configuration.md).

 Custom DNS records are represented as [Resource Record](https://en.wikipedia.org/wiki/Domain_Name_System#Resource_records) strings.
 Class defaults to IN and TTL defaults to 3600.
 Full zone file syntax is supported.